Language: EN

 When we use a function reference to invoke the referenced function, the program accesses the memory address stored in the reference and executes the code stored at that location.

-In reality, if you think about it, it is nothing more than a GO-TO.
-But supercharged, and much more controlled and secure.
+In reality, if you think about it, it’s nothing more than a GO-TO.
+But supercharged, and much more controlled and safe.